jeffthink/lazy-voter/README.md

 Some important considerations:

 1. This was created pretty quickly, and as such is pretty crufty from an engineering perspective - it'd need a fair bit more work (e.g. testing, CI, refactoring, etc.) to be viable in a real-world setting.
-2. I bet that it'd be harder to make the voice piece work well across a broad swath of names, addresses, accents, etc.
+2. I bet that it'd be harder to make the voice piece work well across a broad swath of names, addresses, accents, etc. It'll be important to ensure that if this were to move forward, that it'd work across a wide swath of user populations.
+The good news is that by working via text message, that goes a long way towards that goal!
 3. Although Google's Dialogflow technology is quite impressive, and I'm excited by the future of voice inputs, I've grown more and more reluctant to trust "big tech" in this sort of critical role.
 Future versions of this should look into alternative tools.

 ## Trying it out